-Internally, the Group's remuneration policy is reviewed regularly and independently by the Internal Audit Division since 2010.

-The latest review carried out in 2019 covered the remuneration policy applied for the 2018 group regulated population.
-The Internal Audit Division concluded that the risk of non-compliance of the Group remuneration policy was correctly covered, both from the point of view of governance of the overall process and of the respect of the quantitative and qualitative rules applied to the variable remunerations awarded for the 2018 performance year.
+Internally, the Group's remuneration policy is reviewed regularly and independently by the Internal Audit Division.
+The latest review carried out in 2020 covered the remuneration policy applied for the 2019 regulated population.
+The Internal Audit Division concluded that the risk of non-compliance of the Group remuneration policy was correctly covered, both from the point of view of governance of the overall process and of the respect of the quantitative and qualitative rules applied to the variable remunerations awarded for the 2019 performance year.